 Make a difference

-Did you know despite the challenges of COVID-19, Greater Springfield Habitat for Humanity (GSHFH) recently completed two home builds this past February and April?
-We have also broken ground on our next project on Bay Street in Springfield.
+Did you know despite the challenges of COVID-19, Greater Springfield Habitat for Humanity (GSHFH) completed two home builds this past February and April?
+We have also made significant progress on our project on Bay Street in Springfield and have started two more homes in Holyoke.
 Not bad for a small nonprofit.
-The reality is these projects and others in the future would not be possible without the support of dedicated volunteers, strong community partners, and generous donors like YOU!
+The reality is these projects, and others in the future, would not be possible without the support of dedicated volunteers, strong community partners, and generous donors like YOU!

 A HABITAT HOME IS MORE THAN JUST A HOUSE.

 A Habitat home is an essential gathering place for family and friends that provides peace of mind, stability, and hope for the future.
 When we call a new partner family for the first time to let them know they have been selected for a new home and we hear the excitement in their voices and the cries of happy tears at the other end of the line, it’s truly an amazing experience and all made possible by YOU!